diegodofe/keeper-app/README.md

 # keeper-app
-Small note taking app, using React, inspired by Google Keep!
+Small note taking app, using **React**, inspired by Google Keep!

+Jot down whatever is on your mind!